raspberrypilearning/c3-wolfram-day-night/en/step_6.md

 ```

 --- task ---
-Change the `Dynamic` from just saying the name of the country, to also saying `True` if the largest city in the highlighted country is in daytime right now, and `False` if it is in nighttime.
+Add code to the `Dynamic` function so that the function also says `True` if the largest city in the highlighted country is in daytime, or `False` if the city is in nighttime.

-Remember how we used a List, with `{}`, to ask `GeoGraphics` to do multiple things at the same time?
-We can do the same with `Dynamic`.
+You know how to use a list, with `{}`, to ask `GeoGraphics` to do multiple things at the same time.
+And you can do the same with `Dynamic`.

-You can replace code from the previous task with this new code.
+Replace your code with this new code:

 ```
 Manipulate[